 Another technique may be used to treat cracked tooth syndrome is bonding.
 As you may guess from its name, in bonding, orthodontists use a special device to put a very resistant protective layer in the cracked part of a patient’s teeth.
 It prevents exacerbation of the crack of the damaged teeth.

 There is no other way but endodontic therapy and root canal therapy, if the patient’s condition is very bad and none of the mentioned medical methods work for them.
-In this technique, dentists would remove all pulpal tissues of your teeth and then obturate the root canal of the cracked teeth which in turn help you to do not feel pain any more.
+In this technique, dentists would remove all pulpal tissues of your teeth and then obturate the root canal of the cracked teeth which in turn help you to not feel pain any more.

 Cracked tooth syndrome FAQ